ogonz007/rshell/README.md

 cp Bugs:
 	1. If no output is added, but a flags is passed for using a method of copying, the program interprets the flag name as the output file.
+	2. The method flag must be added in the thrid position.
+Will not work if in any other position other than last